ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: STM32 ICU driver now allows to setup the ARR register in the configuration structure, the default value should be 0xFFFFFFFFU.
 - NEW: More time conversion macros added to HAL OSAL.
 - NEW: Updated debug tools to be independent from the toolchain position: they now rely on the environment variable CHIBISTUDIO.